Topological invariance of Liouville structures for taut foliations and Anosov flows: Uniqueness of contact approximations

-We then modify the holonomy of $\eta_t$ by attaching semi-infinite ribbons on all the polyhedra disjoint from $N$.
-We can first arrange that the ribbons land in convex annuli, by first modifying $\xi$ generically.
-There is a path of vector fields $X_t$, $t \in [0,1]$, supported on the union of the semi-infinite ribbons and tangent to $\eta_t$, such that flowing along $X_t$ for a long time $T > 0$ (independent on $t$) makes the holonomy of $\eta_t$ on the polyhedra that are disjoint from $N$ {\em negative}---the polyhedra intersecting $N$ are also modified since ribbons might cross them, but they will only contain plane fields which are \emph{contact}.
+We then modify the holonomy of $\eta_t$ by attaching semi-infinite ribbons to all the polyhedra disjoint from $N$.
+We can first arrange that the ribbons land in convex annuli, by modifying $\xi$ generically.
+There is a path of vector fields $X_t$, $t \in [0,1]$, supported on the union of the semi-infinite ribbons and tangent to $\eta_t$, such that flowing along $X_t$ for a long time $T > 0$ (independent of $t$) makes the holonomy of $\eta_t$ on the polyhedra that are disjoint from $N$ \emph{negative}---the polyhedra intersecting $N$ are also modified since ribbons might cross them, but the plane fields there are all \emph{contact}.

 We write $\widehat{\eta}_t \coloneqq (\phi_{X_t}^T)^*\eta_t$ and note that for each $s \in \R$, the distribution $(\phi_{X_t}^s)^*\eta_t$ is transverse to $\mathcal{I}$.
 In particular, $\widehat{\eta}_0$ and $\xi$ are homotopic through contact structures transverse to $\mathcal{I}$.
-We may further arrange that $\widehat{\eta}_t$ is contact near the $2$-skeleton, see~\cite[Remark 4.15]{V16}.
+We may further arrange that $\widehat{\eta}_t$ is contact near the $2$-skeleton; see~\cite[Remark 4.15]{V16}.
 Note that for all $t \in [0,1]$, $\widehat{\eta}_t$ is contact on the polyhedra intersecting $N$.

-The details of how the twisting along ribbons occur are presented in Section~\ref{sec:ribbontwist} below.
+The details of how the twisting along ribbons occurs are presented in Section~\ref{sec:ribbontwist} below.

 \paragraph{Extending the homotopy to the interiors of polyhedra.}